 Records.
 When sanctions are imposed by the instructor, by the dean of students, or by the University Honor Court for violations of the University Honor Code, From OSL 101 (Honor Code Incident Report) should be filed in the Office of Student Life.
 A copy of the form should be sent to the student and to the instructor in cases where the instructor has referred the student to the University Honor Court.
 Policies for the retention and disposal of records are describe on pages 5-6 of A Guide to Campus Life.

 Refunds.
-In the event that a student is excluded from the University, the regular refund policy described in the Undergraduate Bulletin, the Bulletin of the Evening Degree Program, or the Graduate Bulletin shall apply.
+In the event that a student is excluded from the University, the regular refund policy described in the Undergraduate Bulletin or the Guide to Campus Life shall apply.
 In the event that a student is excluded from selected courses, programs or facilities for violations of the University Honor Code, monies due, of payable will not be refunded in whole or part.